michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ## Preprocessing Google Trends Dataset

-Under the `gt_preprocessed_data` directory, there are two subdirectories that featured two different data preprocessing method.
+Under the `gt_preprocessed_data` directory, there are two subdirectories that featured two different data preprocessing methods.
 Then under each subdirectory there are Jupyter notebooks, further subdirectories, and CSV dataset files.
 Here is an overview for it:

 ```
 gt_preprocessed_data/